What is Geothermal Energy?

 Geothermal energy is not new, and it has been used by people for thousands of years for heating and cooling.
 The Romans were bathing in the geothermal springs in Bath, England over 2,000 years ago.

 Today it is used around the world – think of Geysers in the Mayacamas Mountains in San Francisco, which produces around 10% of the total renewable energy in California.
-Or Paris which has been using geothermal heat since 1969 and currently uses it to heat around 250,000 homes.
+In Paris, geothermal heat has been used since 1969 and currently around 250,000 homes are heated as a result of geothermal.

 Archaeological evidence from North America, Asia, and Europe indicates human use of geothermal energy dating back 10,000 years!

-The water is then brought to the surface when the heat energy is transferred and (if necessary) warmed to the optimum temperature using a heat pump.
-These heat exchanges processes can also operate in reverse and transfer excess heat back to the subsurface to cool buildings.
+The water is then brought to the surface where the heat energy is transferred and (if necessary) warmed to the optimum temperature using a heat pump.
+These heat exchange processes can also operate in reverse and transfer excess heat back to the subsurface to cool buildings.

 In most cases, low temperature heat from a shallow depth is used by transferring heat from the rock and soil to a circulating fluid in a pipe, which can then be extracted and further warmed to the optimum temperature using a heat pump.
 As there is no interaction with the groundwater held in the rock, this type of geothermal use is known as ‘closed-loop’.